f5devcentral/f5-velos-training/docs/velos_networking.rst

 Platform Layer Isolation
 ========================

 Management of the new F5OS-C platform layer is completely isolated from in-band traffic networking and VLANs.
 It is purposely isolated, so that it is only accessible via the out-of-band management network.
-In fact, there are no in-band IP addresses assigned to either the system controllers, or the chassis partitions (The F5OS layer), only tenants will have in-band management IP addresses and access.
+In fact, there are no in-band IP addresses assigned to either the system controllers or the chassis partitions (The F5OS layer); only tenants will have in-band management IP addresses and access.
 Tenants also have out-of-band connectivity.

 This allows customers to run a secure/locked-down out-of-band management network, where access is tightly restricted.
 The diagram below shows the out-of-band management access entering the VELOS chassis through the system controllers on the left.
 The system controllers bridge those external out-of-band connections to an internal out-of-band network, that connects to all chassis partitions and tenants within the VELOS chassis.